-Old English feallan (class VII strong verb; past tense feoll, past participle feallen) "to drop from a height; fail, decay, die," from Proto-Germanic *fallan (source also of Old Frisian falla, Old Saxon fallan, Dutch vallen, Old Norse falla, Old High German fallan, German fallen, absent in Gothic).
+Old English feallan (class VII strong verb; past tense feoll, past participle feallen) "to drop from a height; fail, decay, die," from Proto-Germanic *fallanan (source also of Old Frisian falla, Old Saxon fallan, Dutch vallen, Old Norse falla, Old High German fallan, German fallen, absent in Gothic).

-Meaning "come suddenly to the ground" is from late Old English.
+The meaning "come suddenly to the ground" is from late Old English.
 Of darkness, night, from c.
 1600; of land sloping from 1570s; of prices from 1570s.
 Of empires, governments, etc., from c.
 1200.
 Of the face or countenance from late 14c.
-Meaning "to be reduced" (as temperature) is from 1650s.
-Meaning "die in battle" is from 1570s.
-Meaning "to pass casually (into some condition)" is from early 13c.
+The meaning "to be reduced" (as temperature) is from 1650s.
+That of "die in battle" is from 1570s.
+The meaning "to pass casually (into some condition)" is from early 13c.

 To fall in "take place or position" is from 1751.
 To fall in love is attested from 1520s; to fall asleep is late 14c.
+(Middle English also used slide asleep, etc.).
 To fall down is early 13c. (a-dun follon); to fall behind is from 1856.
 Fall through "fail, come to nothing" is from 1781.
 To fall for something is from 1903.

 To fall out is by mid-13c. in a literal sense; military use is from 1832.
-Meaning "have a disagreement, begin to quarrel" is attested from 1560s (to fall out with "quarrel with" is from late 15c.).
+The meaning "have a disagreement, begin to quarrel" is attested from 1560s (to fall out with "quarrel with" is from late 15c.).